Limerick GAA notes - latest news from 17 different clubs

 CROOM

-GOLF: Due to Level 5 Covid restrictions, we have postponed our Golf Classic due to take place this Saturday in Adare Manor Golf Club.
-We hope to hold it in the Spring.
-We hope to keep the same slots for everyone on the timesheet for the new date.
-Many thanks for your understanding and support.
+SYMPATHIES: Croom GAA Club would like to offer our sincere condolences to the family of Pat Mangan.
+Pat was a great club man and had a long association with Croom GAA club over many years playing and coaching teams.
+His children and grandchildren are continuing to play a major part in playing, coaching and helping out in all facets of the club today.
+Our thoughts and prayers are with them all during this very sad time.
+May Pat's gentle soul rest in peace.
+Ar dheis De go raibh a anam.

+CLUB DEVELOPMENT: Work is ongoing with JNC on site.
+Last week our old front gates were removed and a new front entrance is being installed.
+This week we hope to lay the surface of the new training area where the grass bank used to be.
+Everyone is looking forward to the completion of the development and we thank everyone who has supported it thus far.

 COVID-19: The GAA have suspended all games for the time being but training can continue in pods of 15 and must be non contact.
+Everyone needs to resubmit their GAA return to play questionnaire before training and bring their own water bottle.
 We would like to thank all our members, mentors, volunteers and all involved for their continued hard work throughout what has been a difficult year.

-DEVELOPMENT: Work is continuing last week and this week with JNC fencing on site and everyone in the club can't wait for its completion.

-U8&10s: U8 & U10 wall ball and skill sessions will continue this week and coaches will be in touch with parents with day and time.

 DROMIN-ATHLACCA

-CLUB LIMERICK DRAW: The 6th Club Limerick Draw will take place on Saturday October 31.
+CLUB LIMERICK DRAW: The 7th Club Limerick Dray will take place on Saturday November 28.
 There is €10,000 up for grabs along with many more cash prizes.
 50% of all membership goes directly to our own club.
 This provides our club with the financial support to fund the day to day running costs.
-The Star Prize for October will be a 2 Night Stay in Luxurious Accomodation in a Deluxe Room in Lough Rynn Castle Estate& Gardens including Breakfast in the Sandstone Restaurant and an Evening Dinner for 2 plus a bottle of House wine with meal.
-Bottle of Prosecco & Chocolates in room upon arrival and late Checkout.
-Contact our coordinators Ann Breen of Athlacca, Michael Carmody of Rathcannon, Morgan Walsh of Athlacca and John Murphy of Dromin or by contacting any committee member.
+The Star Prize for November will be a 2 Night Spa Break in Fitzgeralds Woodlands House Hotel & Spa, Adare.
+The prize includes bubbly on arrival, Dinner in Timmy Macs Bistro along with monthly Tempting Treats for Two people in Revas Spa.
+Joining this draw can be easily done either online or directly through our club by contacting our coordinators Ann Breen of Athlacca, Michael Carmody of Rathcannon, Morgan Walsh of Athlacca and John Murphy of Dromin or by contacting any committee member.

 FR CASEYS